-Companies planning an enterprise resource planning (ERP) adoption have plenty of questions to ask and answer before ever selecting any software or the vendor.
+Companies planning an enterprise resource planning (ERP) adoption have plenty of questions to ask and answer before ever selecting any software or vendor.
 There are too many instances of businesses failing to choose the best fits for their operations and specific industries, leading to an ERP implementation that never delivers the sought results over the long run.
-Organizations in this situation are then forced to either customize the solution or replace it entirely, which is a drain on corporate resources, time and money.
+Organizations in this situation are then forced to either customize the solution or replace it entirely, which is a drain on corporate resources, time, and money.

 A white paper from a leading ERP vendor highlighted some ways that businesses can get their next ERP deployment right from the start.
 The first step to choosing the best vendor begins with an internal selection committee.
-This team should also create a list of questions they need to answer when making this very important decisions.
+This team should also create a list of questions they need to answer when making these very important decisions.

 These are all critical questions that must be answered before any ERP system is launched.
 The report encouraged businesses to come to a consensus before making any decision on a particular solution.

 Some service providers promise potential clients the world and never deliver in the long run.
 The white paper insisted that businesses research potential vendors by finding their references.
 If other companies report that certain software did not meet their expectations, then it may be best to stay away from these companies.

 In addition to finding how other clients have fared with an ERP deployment, organizations should make contact with the potential service provider, the report suggested.
 If necessary, a product demonstration or presentation is a good way to learn more about an ERP system straight from the horse's mouth.